 Salamanders, Pacific Northwest

-The Common Ensatina Salamander lives its whole life in the Pacific Northwest’s rain forest floor, where it spends its time in decaying logs, rotten stumps, woody debris, downed logs, and bark piles at the base of snags and is sometimes in wood piles in peoples’ yards west of the Cascades.
+The Common Ensatina Salamander lives its whole life on the Pacific Northwest’s rain forest floor, where it spends its time in decaying logs, rotten stumps, woody debris, downed logs, and bark piles at the base of snags and is sometimes in wood piles in peoples’ yards west of the Cascades.
 Inhabits moist shaded evergreen and deciduous forests.
 They are also found in Oak forests.

 They can be found in an area stretching from British Columbia, through Washington and Oregon.
 They have even been seen in the Baja area in California